Interactive Dialogue on High Commissioner’s Report on Nicaragua

 Thank you, Mr. Vice President.

-We strongly condemn the Ortega-Murillo government’s anti-democratic actions and continue to call for the immediate, unconditional release of Bishop Rolando Álvarez and all those unjustly detained for exercising their human rights.
-The government’s attacks on religious institutions, non-governmental organizations, and universities are deplorable.
-We are also appalled by the targeted unjust revocations of citizenship of political opponents, civil society activists, students, and religious leaders.
+We continue to call for the immediate, unconditional release of Bishop Rolando Álvarez, and all those unjustly detained for exercising their human rights.
+We deplore the government’s attacks on religious institutions.
+We also find the shuttering of more than 3,000 non-governmental organizations, numerous independent media outlets, and 27 universities unacceptable.

-The United States remains committed to working with the international community to restore democracy and respect for human rights in Nicaragua, particularly as we commemorate the 75th anniversary of the Universal Declaration of Human Rights.
+The United States is committed to working with the international community to urge the restoration of democracy and respect for human rights and fundamental freedoms in Nicaragua.

-Mr. High Commissioner, what additional actions can the international community take to address the deterioration of human rights in Nicaragua?
+Mr. High Commissioner, what additional actions can the international community take to address the deterioration of the human rights situation in Nicaragua?

 I thank you.